Snowshield/object-fp/README.md

 - **Object.prototype.filter()**
   > Creates a new array with all of the elements of this array for which the provided filtering function returns true.

-- **Object.prototype.find()**
-  > Returns the found value in the array, if an element in the array satisfies the provided testing function or undefined if not found.

-- **Object.prototype.findIndex()**
-  > Returns the found index in the array, if an element in the array satisfies the provided testing function or -1 if not found.

-- **Object.prototype.keys()**
-  > Returns a new Array Iterator that contains the keys for each index in the array.

 - **Object.prototype.map()**
   > Creates a new array with the results of calling a provided function on every element in this array.